rsdoiel/antenna/north_america.md

 And after Trump won this past November's election, his lawyers argued that the case had to be scrapped to avoid impinging on his upcoming presidency and his transition to the Oval Office.

 Merchan, a Democrat, repeatedly postponed the sentencing, initially set for July.
-But last week, he set Friday's date, citing a need for "finality."
-He wrote that he strove to balance Trump's need to govern, the Supreme Court's immunity ruling, the respect due a jury verdict and the public's expectation that "no one is above the law."
+But last week, he set Friday's date, citing a need for “finality.”
+He wrote that he strove to balance Trump's need to govern, the Supreme Court's immunity ruling, the respect due a jury verdict and the public’s expectation that "no one is above the law.”

 Trump's lawyers then launched a flurry of last-minute efforts to block the sentencing.
 Their last hope vanished Thursday night with a 5-4 Supreme Court ruling that declined to delay the sentencing.

 Meanwhile, the other criminal cases that once loomed over Trump have ended or stalled ahead of trial.

-After Trump's election, special counsel Jack Smith closed out the federal prosecutions over Trump's handling of classified documents and his efforts to overturn his 2020 election loss to Democrat Joe Biden.
-A state-level Georgia election interference case is locked in uncertainty after prosecutor Fani Willis was removed from it.

 <br>